dennislee22/actuarial-ML/README.md

 ## Step 2: Train the XGBoost Model in Distributed Fashion
 The [model training script](dask-xgboost-actuarial.ipynb) takes the synthetic data from Step 1 and uses it to train our model.
 It performs the crucial `One-Hot Encoding` step to convert text to numbers, then feeds the data to the XGBoost algorithm.
 Models like XGBoost can't work directly with text like "Sedan" or "SUV".
 They need numbers. `One-Hot Encoding` solves this by creating new columns for each unique category.

-For example, if your vehicle_type column has three options ('Sedan', 'SUV', 'Sports Car'), the line of code pd.get_dummies(new_applicant_data, columns=['vehicle_type']) will transform the output into numerical value.
+For example, if your vehicle_type column has three options ('Sedan', 'SUV', 'Sports Car'), the line of code `dask.dataframe.get_dummies(ddf, columns=['vehicle_type']` will transform the output into numerical value.
 After learning the patterns, the script saves the complete, trained model into a single, convenient file (underwriting_bundle.joblib) for later use.

 ### Handling Large-Scale Dataset with Dask